leylls/CFG-Group-6/README.md

 * web_scraping.py - Handles the extraction of product price information from websites using web scraping techniques.
 * email_api.py - Provides functionality to send email notifications, using an external email API.

-## Helpful Tips

-To stop using the app and remove the scheduled task on Windows, follow these instructions:

-* Open Task Scheduler: Press Win + S, type "Task Scheduler," and press Enter.

-* Locate the Task: In the Task Scheduler window, navigate to Task Scheduler Library in the left pane to find the scheduled task associated with the app.

-* Delete the Task: Right-click the task you want to remove and select Delete from the context menu.

-* Confirm Deletion: Confirm the deletion when prompted to ensure the task is removed.

-You may get a warning from your computer when running the exe. file, please do not be alarmed!
-Continue and run the program anyway.
+  Cron Job
+* job.bat & job_wrapper.vbs - These files work together to make the insertion of the command for the creation of the scheduled task.
+* trackmazon_task.py - Full logic for the scheduled task.
+* task_scheduler.py - Here lies the functions that will interact with Window's built-in Task Scheduler through the Command Prompt (cmd).
+* utils.py - Code that interacts with the boundary (i.e. task_scheduler.py) and the cron-job logic (i.e. trackmazon_task.py).

 ## Authors

-Shaira Jiwany, Ikram Ahmed, Leyla Bush, Violeta Pereda, Eva Perez Chirinos.
+Shaira Jiwany, Ikram Ahmed, Leyla Bush, Violeta de Pereda, Eva Perez Chirinos.

 ## License